Last updated on: January 18th, 2023

 On termination of an employment contract of an employee who has been in continuous service with the same employer for at least six months, regardless of the reason, an employee is entitled to receive compensatory pay in lieu of annual leave not taken or fractions of leave which was not taken by the employee.
 If an employee dies, compensation for annual leaves not taken is paid to his or her survivors.
 Labor Code, 2003, No. 6599, §§ 231- 245.

-Effective July 1, 2020, the monthly legal minimum wage in the sectors of industry, trade, and liberal professions is 2828.71 dirhams, and in the agricultural sector is 1994.20 dirhams
+Effective May 1, 2022, the monthly legal minimum wage in the sectors of industry, trade, and liberal professions is MAD 2,902.00 per month.

 An employee who is pregnant is entitled to a maternity leave of 14 weeks attested by a medical certificate unless more favorable stipulations are provided in the employment contract, the collective labor agreement, or the internal regulations.
 Pregnant Employees cannot be employed during the period of 7 consecutive weeks following childbirth.

-The employee has the right to suspend the employment contract for a period which begins seven weeks before the presumed date of childbirth and ends seven weeks after the date thereof.
+The employee has the right to suspend the employment contract for a period that begins 7 weeks before the presumed date of childbirth and ends 7 weeks after the date thereof.

 If a pathological condition, certified by a medical certificate as resulting from pregnancy or childbirth, makes it necessary to extend the period of suspension of the contract, the maternity leave is increased by the duration of this pathological condition.
 Such a period should not exceed 8 weeks before the expected date of delivery and 14 weeks after the date of delivery.